ringostarr/SLAM_sliding_window/README.md

-# The Shifting Wall & Slipping Base Challenge
+# The Shifting Wall & Slipping Base

 A SLAM stress-test for a **degenerate corridor**: a differential-drive robot with a 16-channel 3D LiDAR and a 6-axis IMU must localize and map a long, featureless